Copyright in music — everything you need to know about your rights

 Practical tips for music creators

-Document your works
+Document your musical works

 Draw up agreements